tangentialism/Bukkit-izer/README.md

 ### `GET /MATCHABLE-WORD`

 Returns a random image whose name includes _MATCHABLE-WORD_, irrespective of its format.
-So, `GET /dog` would return a random image of a dog, without a guarantee that it will be an awesome animated GIF.
+So, `GET /gotime` would return a random image of a kangaroo dropping a ball, pathetically.

 `http://bukkit.tangentialism.com/gotime`